sagawatatsuya/ReactionT5v2/README.md

 You can use ReactionT5 for product prediction, retrosynthesis prediction, and yield prediction.

 ### Task: Forward
 To predict the products of reactions from their inputs, use the following command.
-The code expects these data to contain columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
+The code expects 'input_data' as a CSV file that contains columns named 'REACTANT', 'REAGENT', and 'PRODUCT'; each has SMILES information.
 If there is no reagent information, fill in the blank with ' '.
 For multiple compounds, concatenate them with ".".
 ```
 cd task_forward
 python prediction.py \